7. Stress, wellbeing and providing support

 Mental health and wellbeing

-The pandemic has had a significant impact on people’s mental health.
-They’re continuing to report very high levels of stress, anxiety and depression.
+The pandemic has had a significant impact on many people’s mental health.
+They continue to report very high levels of stress, anxiety and depression.

 This means it’s important that you look after your workers’ mental health and wellbeing.

 Follow our guidance on stress and mental health

-- Have regular keep-in-touch meeting or calls with your workers
+- Have regular keep-in-touch meetings or calls with your workers

 - Talk openly with workers about the possibility of them becoming stressed or mentally unwell.
-Our talking toolkit on preventing work-related stress will help you have conversations about how to raise concerns or who to go to so they can talk things through
+Our talking toolkit on preventing work-related stress (PDF) will help you have conversations about raising worries or who people can go to for help

-- Involve workers in completing stress risk assessments so they can help identify potential problems and identify solutions
+- Involve workers in completing stress risk assessments so they can help identify potential problems and solutions

 - Keep workers updated on what is happening so they feel involved and reassured

-- Discuss the issue of fatigue with employees and make sure they take regular breaks and are encouraged to take leave – set working hours to ensure they aren’t working long hours
+- Talk to people about fatigue.
+Make sure they take regular breaks and encourage them to take leave – set working times to make sure people aren’t working too long

 Provide further advice and support

-Share information and advice with workers about mental health and wellbeing.
+Share information and advice about mental health and wellbeing with your workers.

-Where you have an employee assistance programme, encourage workers to use it to talk through supportive strategies.
+If you have an employee assistance programme, encourage your workers to use it to talk through their issues in complete confidence.

 Questions to help you support your workers’ wellbeing

 - Do you know who to talk to and where to go when you need support?

-- Think about where you would go for help if you were experiencing an issue and whether you would feel comfortable doing so
+- Think about where you would go for help if you had stress or anxiety issues and whether you would feel comfortable doing so

 - What else can we do to prevent stress and improve mental health in our workplace?